sahahn/parc_scaling/docs/by_pipeline.md

   for each pipeline as computed only relative to other parcellations evaluated with the same pipeline

-- The bottom part of the figure, Inter-Pipeline Comparison, shows mean rank as calculated between each parcellation-pipeline combination
+- The bottom part of the figure, Inter-Pipeline Comparison, shows mean rank as calculated between each parcellation-pipeline combination.

 - The regression line of best fit on the log10-log10 data are plotted separately for each pipeline across both figures (shaded regions around the lines of fit represent the bootstrap estimated 95% CI).